 Spicy or gas-producing foods are common in many cultures.
 And these kinds of foods don't bother most babies.
-A few babies will get gas or seem uncomfortable when their mothers eat certain foods.
+A few babies will get gas or seem uncomfortable when their breastfeeding parent eats certain foods.
 But no certain foods create problems for all babies.
 Unless you notice that your baby reacts within 6 hours every time you eat a certain food, you don't need to stay away from any particular foods.

 Vegetarian and vegan diets

 Vegetarian, or mostly vegetarian, diets have been a key part of many cultures for centuries.
-A vegetarian mother's breastmilk is often just as nutritionally appropriate as that of other mothers.
-But some women on vegan diets may not get enough vitamin B12.
+A vegetarian's breastmilk is often just as nutritionally appropriate as that of other people.
+But some people on vegan diets may not get enough vitamin B12.
 They often need supplements of vitamin B12 or other vitamins and minerals so their breastmilk will have the right amount.